framely/community/docs/reference/platform/reusability.md

    ![compose frame](/images/platform/reusability/compose-frame.png)
    *2. Add frame as slot*

 2. To use a frame, navigate to the target skill.
-Under the **Schema** tab, select the frame you want to reuse in the **Use Frame** section.
+Under the **Schema** tab, select the frame you want to reuse in the **Use frame** section.

    ![use frame](/images/platform/reusability/use-frame.png)